umf-iti-200/notebook-app/README.md

  - No account system.
  - No front-end validation implemented.
  - Backend validation is minimal and may not cover all edge cases.
+ - All data is sent from the server without any column filtering.

 ## Usage Guidelines